hoanhan101/hraft/PROPOSAL.md

 > yet and I can't think of any at the moment.
 I will update this as I take a
 > closer look at Raft as well as other documents.

-For the initial design, after looking at some similar systems such as etcd, Amazon's DynamoDB, Consul,...
-I realize that getting the consensus algorithm right is the most important job, which is Raft in this case.
+After looking at some similar systems, I realize that getting the consensus algorithm right in the first place is the most important job.
 As long as I have all the nodes perform resiliently using the protocol, building a key-value store on top seems much more natural.
 In other word, Raft does most of the heavy lifting for the system.

 ## Timeline

 I am using [MIT's 6.824 Distributed System course](https://pdos.csail.mit.edu/6.824/index.html) as a guideline for my implementation.
-Their labs provides pointers and resources on how to build a fault-tolerant key-value storage, which is exactly what I want to accomplish for this project.
+Their labs provide pointers and resources on how to build a fault-tolerant key-value storage, which is exactly what I want to accomplish for this project.
 They start with Raft implementation, add a distributed key-value service on top of it and eventually exploring